Author: Kelly Adams, BWP Advisory Services

 As one of three executive members of Barrington Wealth Partners Inc., and the Chairman of the Board, I often get the opportunity to work with many successful family-owned businesses.
 My area of expertise lies heavily in Estate and Family Business Succession Planning, a practice I’ve been running since transitioning from management.
-The estate planning side is natural because of the knowledge I’ve gained over the years, and it doesn’t hurt to have the education and designations that qualify me as an expert: Chartered Life Underwriter (CLU), Chartered Financial Consultant (ChFC) and Certified Financial Planner (CFP).
-Now, ‘succession planning expert’ is a whole other matter!
+The estate planning side is natural because of the knowledge I’ve gained over the years, but it doesn’t hurt to have the following designations and education: Chartered Life Underwriter (CLU), Chartered Financial Consultant (ChFC) and Certified Financial Planner (CFP).
+Now, to get to ‘succession planning specialist’ is a whole other matter!

 Like most advisors with my background, I considered myself a bit of an “expert” in Family Business Succession Planning – until one day, I was challenged.
 In the fall of 2009, I was having a coffee with Terry Carter, CA in Halifax, and I said something like, “Terry, you should introduce me to one of your good family business clients, so I can help them with succession planning.”
 He then said, “Kelly what do you know about succession planning?”